jamulussoftware/jamulus/src/res/homepage/manual.md

 ![Connect dialog](connect.png)

 The Connection Setup window shows a list of available servers.
 Server operators can optionally list their servers by musical genre.
 Use the List dropdown to select a genre and press the Connect button to join a server.
-Alternatively, double click on on the server name.
+Alternatively, double-click on the server name.
 Permanent servers (those that have been listed for longer than 24 hours) are shown in bold.

 If you know the IP address or URL of a server, you can connect to it using the Server Name/Address field.
 An optional port number can be added after the IP address or URL using a colon as a separator, e.g,